 In addition, Drupal 8.5.0 has the BigPipe module enabled from the start, thus offering an out-of-box feature that allows you to deliver content to website users much faster.
 BigPipe is an example of a module that has travelled its path from experimental in Drupal 8.1.0 to a member of the “main squad” in Drupal 8.5.0 core!

 Drupal 8.5.0 also brings in API-first improvements, which make Drupal third-party integration capabilities even stronger.
 They include better serialization for getting Drupal data via REST API, enhanced documentation, translation support, handier file uploads via REST API, JSON API, and GraphQL, more flexible permissions, better test coverage, optimized performance, and more.

 Drupal 8.5.0 is awesome, and it’s been great to look back at how “the great eight” evolved from 8.1.0.
 And sky’s the limit for further Drupal 8’s innovations!

-If you wish to get an awesome Drupal 8 website, upgrade your existing site to Drupal 8 or update it to Drupal 8.5.0, feel free to contact our team.
+If you wish to get an awesome Drupal 8 website, upgrade your existing site to Drupal 8 or update it to Drupal 8.5.0, feel free to contact our website development services company.